Books for Bicycle Tinkerers and Armchair Mechanics

 and well-illustrated.

-by John Forester is a clearly-written, simple guide to safely riding
+Cycling by John Forester is a clearly-written, simple

 is necessary, but while public schools spend years getting kids to play